min2ha/ukwa-site/content/target/71421/index.en.md

   "subject": "Religion/Theology"
 }

-# All Saints, Challoch, with St. Ninian's Fellowship, Whithorn

 Site of a Christian church and its congregation belonging to the Scottish Episcopal denomination and located in Dumfries & Galloway